 The Moraine Valley Honors Program experience is not about doing more work or taking harder classes.

-Instead, the focus is on doing work that is more engaging, involves interaction with your talented peers and makes clear connections between the classroom and real world.
+Instead, the focus is on doing work that is more engaging, involves interaction with your talented peers and makes clear connections between the classroom and the real world.

-Students in our Honors classes during the past academic year have:
+Students in our Honors classes year have:

 - Restored native plant species in local forest preserves in Honors Environmental Science

 - Surveyed student motivation in Honors Psychology and Honors Probability and Statistics courses and presented the findings at the Honors Council of Illinois Conference

 - Visited Argonne National Laboratory in Honors Chemistry

 - Attended world-class theatrical performances in downtown Chicago in Honors Theater Appreciation

 3.2 high school GPA minimum composite ACT score of 25

 At least a “B” or a 4 in an AP course or exam